renja-g/raspberrypi-setup/README.md

 Make the following configurations:

-- Expand file system to ensure that all of the SD card storage is available to the OS.
+Expand file system to ensure that all of the SD card storage is available to the OS.

-- Choose Boot Options as `B1 Console`.
-- Update your locale settings.
-- Set the Memory Split (Advanced > Memory Split) to `16` since we won't be running a desktop.
-- Set your Hostname (Advanced > Hostname) if you don't like the default hostname `pi`.
+`Advanced Options > Expand Filesystem`

 Commit the changes and reboot your Pi with